Ashoka - Empathy Movement Leader (Europe) - UK

 Success in the first year in this role would: (a) agree two partnerships with influential players and (b) advance at least one place-based model that is tracking to decreasing direct support from Ashoka.
 Within five years we would expect to see progress on two metrics that illustrate what societal paradigm change looks like in practice: (1) the percentage of parents in Europe who actively nurture in their children to become a future changemaker, and (2) the proportion of leaders in the parenting practices and early years education fields who define success by the extent to which they are cultivating changemakers.

-25 annual leave days per year plus bank holidays (pro-rata)
+25 annual leave days per year (pro-rata) plus bank holidays; up to 5 days can be carried over to the next year

 Flexible working arrangements